Louise Horscroft 7 min read

 Investors have lost out, rapid decarbonisation has taken a hit, local communities are disheartened, and British industry has become less competitive.

-And, of course, all of these delays will ultimately make UK energy bills more expensive as business energy suppliersΒ have to purchase more expensive electricity.
+And, of course, these delays will ultimately make UK energy more expensive as business energy suppliers have to purchase more expensive business electricity rates.

 We hope that any takeover comes in swiftly and kickstarts the development of this key piece of infrastructure for everyone’s good.